ltrgoddard/thesis/temp.markdown

 unreconstructed elements of the Movement which had persisted into the early 1960s:

-> No, I think very much not to be dabbled with.
-I think this is probably
+> \singlespacing No, I think very much not to be dabbled with.
+I think
-> one of the strongest feelings I have about it; one of the strongest
+> this is probably one of the strongest feelings I have about it; one of
-> feelings I have, indeed, about the contemporary situation here in
+> the strongest feelings I have, indeed, about the contemporary
-> England.
-The casualness, the sense that it can function at a low
+> situation here in England.
+The casualness, the sense that it can
-> pressure, that one can write occasional poems, that one can be wry,
+> function at a low pressure, that one can write occasional poems, that
-> self-deprecating, amusing, perhaps slightly embarrassed; the sense in
+> one can be wry, self-deprecating, amusing, perhaps slightly
-> which a poem can apparently be written at a fairly low level of
+> embarrassed; the sense in which a poem can apparently be written at a
-> engagement, of interest, of committal—all this seems very foreign to
+> fairly low level of engagement, of interest, of committal—all this
-> me, I think.[^90]
+> seems very foreign to me, I think.[^90]

 \noindent Prynne’s use of the word ‘foreign’ here is striking, not least because these qualities are seen to represent precisely the English